helpwave/services/README.md

 # The port on which the the service will listen on (default: 8080)
 PORT=8080

+# The address, where a metrics (prometheus) server will be started on,
+# if missing, no metrics server will be started!
+#   e.g: "0.0.0.0:2112", ":8080"
+METRICS_ADDR=

 # Database related configurations
 POSTGRES_HOST=localhost
 POSTGRES_PORT=5432